NumaHOP/Documentation/notes.md

+# Bibliographic Terms

 # Some terms and what libraries do
 - H2 (DataBase engine): JDBC API.

 - JDBC (Java DataBase Conectivity)

 ## Spring Boot terms.